 Completion status will appear only if classroom completion is enabled on your site.

 1. Instructors can export the learners progress report for a classroom in the form of an excel sheet.
 Click the Export Report button on the Learner Progress page.

-> 2. The downloaded excel report will have a couple of sheets, as follows:
+2. The downloaded excel report will have the following sheets:

-> - Report Info:
+- Report Info: